kl1nton/1_Applied_Basic_Science/3_Pathology.md

 D 	| Increased | Decreased | Increased 	| Decreased | Increased
 E 	| Increased | Increased	| Increased		| Decreased	| Decreased

+#### Answer: A or B - ?

 ### Q3.83
 A 62-year-old man is brought to the Emergency Department after a sudden myocardial infarction.
 On arrival he is in pulmonary oedema with an audible third heart sound and distended jugular veins.
 His ECG shows prominent Q waves in the lateral chest leads.

 Which of the following haemodynamic parameters will be consistent with this patient’s condition?

 - PAWP = pulmonary artery wedge pressure
 - CVP = central venous pressure